rlugojr/Documentation/content/classes/2.1/Engine.md

+Default value: false

-True if the pointer is lock, false otherwise
+True if the pointer is locked, false otherwise

 ###cullBackFaces : boolean

+Default value: true

+True if back faces should be culled, false otherwise